Hundreds Of Flights Cancelled, Thousands More Delayed As Winter Storm Moves East

 ❄️Who did the snow dance?❄️ The next storm is just starting to arrive with snow rapidly accumulating on roadways in the Sierra.
 Conditions will further deteriorate through the night.
 Check with CalTrans and NDOT for road conditions.
 Snow moves into W NV later tonight. pic.twitter.com/cJ6Y7LhNAt— NWS Reno (@NWSReno) December 1, 2019

-Due to extreme weather, more than 550 U.S. flights on Sunday have been cancelled and nearly 3,000 have been delayed as of 1:30 p.m.
+Due to extreme weather, over 700 U.S. flights on Sunday have been cancelled and more than 4,500 have been delayed as of 4:35 p.m.
 ET according to flight tracking website FlightAware.

 Several airlines are offering waivers to customers caught in the winter storm.
 United Airlines is allowing customers flying to New England Sunday or Monday to reschedule their flights free of charge.
 Delta announced waivers for 42 cities in the Northeast and Midwest Sunday, with 22 of those cities eligible for rescheduling Monday.
 American Airlines will also waive fees dependent on customers' airport.